 Colloidal silver has had its reputation tarnished (ehem) by unscrupulous operators, a lack of quality control across products (what are you even buying?), and deliberate misinformation.

-Now, it’s regarded as both useful and unregulated ‘complementary medicine’, which diminishes its power immensely through lack of research into possible effective applications, including vulvovaginal infections.
-This might include yeast, bacteria, or viruses.
+Now, it’s regarded as both useful and unregulated ‘complementary medicine’, which diminishes its power immensely through lack of research into possible effective applications, including vulvovaginal infections like bacterial vaginosis (BV), yeast infections, or viruses.
 In a world growing resistant to antibiotics, alternatives are in desperate need.

 The use of colloidal silver as an antiseptic agent is not in doubt, but how to use it effectively in clinical situations has not really been evaluated properly, which is especially true with vaginas.

-What is colloidal silver or silver nanoparticles and how do they work on microbes?
+What are colloidal silver or silver nanoparticles, and how do they work on microbes?

 Colloidal silver is a solution of water and tiny silver particles.
 In chemistry terms, a colloid is a mixture whereby one substance is dispersed – without dissolving – suspended in another substance.
 Sort of like the stars in the sky, but with silver in water.